 I had been at a 5 for a couple of days at that point.
 She said she could do a little stretch and sweep and let’s see if we could get things rollling.

 She was fairly agressive with the stretch and sweep.

-I had already lost my mucous plug at that point (link to what it is) I had some good signs of labor happening.
+I had already lost my mucous plug at that point and I had some good signs of labor happening.

 I sat on a bouncy ball for 2 hours and she watched me and nothing happened so she went home.